 2020 represents a big year in terms of employment changes in Jersey.
 The changes to family friendly rights which are due to come into force in July 2020 (the exact date is still to be confirmed) is going to see comprehensive changes to the law.
 The underlying ethos behind the legislation is to encourage gender balance in relation to childcare.

-We are encouraging clients to get to grips with the changes and implement a pathway to compliance soon.
+We are encouraging clients to get to grips with the changes and implement a pathway to compliance.
 We have summarised the key changes which employers are going to need to consider in early 2020 below.

 So what has changed?

-Prior to the proposed family friendly amendments being approved by the States, the respective parent or those with parental responsibility for the child were entitled to different periods of statutory leave which can be broken down into maternity leave for the mother and paternity for leave for the father.
+Prior to the proposed family friendly amendments being approved by the Government, the respective parent or those with parental responsibility for the child, were entitled to different periods of statutory leave, maternity leave for the mother and paternity leave for the father.
 At present, the mother of the child is entitled to 6 weeks paid maternity leave and the father is entitled to 2 weeks paid paternity leave.